Mark Zuckerberg’s reversal on Holocaust denial is a 180

 With the coronavirus and the election in 2020, Facebook has drastically shifted its stances on misinformation.
 For years, the company allowed misinformation.
 In 2018, it created a program to attach fact-checking labels to misleading articles.

-This year, Facebook prohibited covid-19 misinformation, as well as a host of election related misinformation including false statements about election results or the status of polling places.
+This year, Facebook prohibited covid-19 misinformation, as well as a host of election-related misinformation, including false statements about election results or the status of polling places.
 The company has banned political ads after the election.